sanjay-azad/home/c1/simple.md

 # Convenience vs Simplicity

 Convenience results into complexity.
 We have to see and audit ourselves, how our desires of convenience have turned out and where it has put us.
-Isn't it adding to the more complexity - which is not that much convenient what we imagined.
+Isn't it adding to the more complexity - which is not that much convenient what we imagined?

 We have stopped romanticizing simplicity - because we want instant solution, and greater gratification.